Mentalspace-ai/ontology-alchemy/README.md

     language = ontology.Language(label="English")
     country.officialLanguage = language

-    # Interfacing with a persistent backend is easy by using the `Session` object
+    # Interfacing with a persistent backend is easy by using the `Session` object:

+    # Get all programmatic class instances created since beginning of session
     print session.instances

+    # Stream RDF statements capturing all class instances, properties and relations created
+    for statement in session.rdf_statements(format="turtle"):
+        print statement

 See the examples/ folder for a full example.